gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Clean the environment prior to invoking the visual studio tools (eg clear `%INCLUDE%`, `%LIB%` etc)
 - Don't create compile tasks for empty source sets
 - Compile windows resource files with gcc/clang using [`windres`](http://sourceware.org/binutils/docs/binutils/windres.html)

+### Incremental compile

 - Perform incremental compile when header is included via simple macro definition
+- Keep a separate, build-scoped cache of file -> parsed includes.
+This would prevent need for reparsing per-variant and per-component.
+- Detect changes to headers that are implicit on the include path via the tool chain

 ## Target platforms